IIGROUP/RADN/README.md

 The codes borrow heavily from WaDIQaM.
 Its implementation is from [Dingquan Li](https://github.com/lidq92/WaDIQaM) and we really appreciate it.

 ## Citation
+If you find our work or code helpful for your research, please consider to cite:
 ```
 @inproceedings{RADN2021ntire,
 title={Region-Adaptive Deformable Network for Image Quality Assessment},